 U.S. Attorney General Eric Holder stated Monday that the Federal Government should pursue the passing of legislation which would require, by law, that businesses notify those affected customers who have lost personal information during a breach of system security, according to an article published on the PC World website.
-The article indicates that a “data-breach notification law” would assist the federal government – namely the U.S. Department of Justice – to effectively fight cyber-crime – while also protecting “privacy” and preventing “identity theft“.
+The report indicates that a "_data-breach notification law_" would assist the federal government – namely the U.S. Department of Justice – to fight cyber-crime effectively – while also protecting "_privacy_" and preventing "_identity theft_. "

-According to this report, the Obama administration has been supporting “a national data-breach law” while some members of the congressional body have called for “notification rules for nearly a decade, but lawmakers have been unable to pass a law.”
-The article also quoted Holder to state, “This would empower the American people to protect themselves if they are at risk of identity theft.
-It would enable law enforcement to better investigate these crimes—and hold compromised entities accountable when they fail to keep sensitive information safe.”
+According to this report, the Obama administration has been supporting "a national data-breach law\."
+In contrast, some members of the congressional body have called for "_notification rules for nearly a decade, but lawmakers have been unable to pass a law_."
+The article also quoted Holder to state, "This would empower the American people to protect themselves if they are at risk of identity theft.
+In addition, it would enable law enforcement to investigate these crimes better—and hold compromised entities accountable when they fail to keep sensitiveinformationsafe."